Dell EMC’s six server market trends

 “Emerging technologies are leading to increased workloads and forcing IT infrastructure to deliver modern capabilities that adapt and scale with business needs.
 Options for mining data are opening new opportunities that are making businesses smarter by bringing customers and businesses closer together.

-“At Dell EMC we believe servers are the bedrock of the modern data centre, and this year we are seeing increased opportunity for the server industry as businesses prioritise transforming their IT infrastructure.
+“At Dell EMC we believe servers are the bedrock of the modern data center, and this year we are seeing increased opportunity for the server industry as businesses prioritise transforming their IT infrastructure.
 Transformations are bringing incredible value to organisations of all types, enabling them to benefit from advanced technologies like data analytics, AI, ML and DL.”